Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Discussion

 \section{Discussion}

-In this study, we investigated how exploration conditions influence electrovibration-induced finger friction on touchscreens and the role of skin mechanics in this relation.
+In this study, we investigated how exploration conditions influence electrovibration-induced finger friction on touchscreens and the role of skin mechanics in this relation, with particular focus on texture rendering.
 We measured the contact forces and skin accelerations generated as ten participants moved their index fingers on an electrovibration display under varying exploratory forces and speeds.
 Using this data, we developed mathematical models to characterize the electrovibration-induced finger friction and the finger vibrations it causes.
 Finally, we analyzed how the models' parameters change across different sliding speeds and applied force settings.

-Our results demonstrate that the cutoff frequency of electrovibration-induced friction response increased with sliding speed (Figure~\ref{fig: elecmech_cutoff}).
+Our results demonstrate that the cutoff frequency of electrovibration-induced finger friction response increased with sliding speed (Figures~\ref{fig: elecmech} and \ref{fig: elecmech_cutoff}).
 We attribute this increase to changes in skin mechanics with sliding speed.
 In our measurements, both the finger moving mass and stiffness increased with sliding speed and consequently influenced the natural frequency of the finger dynamics, $\omega_{finger} = \sqrt{{k}/{m}}$; check Figure~\ref{fig: mech_mass} and~\ref{fig: mech_stiff}.
 While higher stiffness raises the resonance frequency, the increased moving mass lowers it, potentially reducing the cutoff frequency.
 However, our GLMM analysis revealed that the variation in the stiffness was stronger than the change in mass, resulting in an overall increase in the cutoff frequency.
-For every 1~mm/s increase in sliding speed, the predicted finger stiffness increased by 4.036~N/m while the finger moving mass increased by $3.223\times 10^{-5}$~kg.
-Dividing these changes by their measured values at lower speeds, they correspond to increases of 0.82\% in mass and 1.11\% in stiffness.
-Additionally, Figure~\ref{fig: corr_plot}) indicates that the correlation coefficient of finger stiffness with cutoff frequency is 30\% higher than the correlation with the finger moving mass.
-These observations provide further evidence that the finger acts less elastic with sliding speed, causing an increase in the cutoff frequency.
+For every 1~mm/s increase in sliding speed, the predicted finger stiffness increased by 1.11\% while the finger moving mass increased by 0.82\%.
+Furthermore, we observed statistically significant correlations between estimated cutoff frequency and finger stiffness (Figure~\ref{fig: corr_plot_wk}), reinforcing the role of stiffness as the dominant factor.
+These findings indicate that with increasing speed, the finger exhibits less elastic behavior, causing an increase in the cutoff frequency.

 The increase in finger stiffness with sliding speed can be attributed to additional shear forces generated during hand motion~\cite{shao2016spatial,adams2013finger}.
 When an alternating voltage is applied to the electrovibration touchscreen, the finger is repeatedly attracted to and released from the surface.
 As the voltage approaches zero, the attraction force diminishes, allowing the shear strain to pull the finger back---a phenomenon that intensifies with increasing finger speed~\cite{vardar2017effect}.
 As the shear strain amplitude increases, finger stiffness increases, decreasing its elasticity~\cite{pataky2005viscoelastic, wang2007vivo,delhaye2016surface}.
 As a result, less energy is dissipated at higher frequencies, as more vibration energy is transmitted into the bulk of the finger~\cite{serina1997force}.
 Additionally, amplitude-modulated input further facilitates the vibration energy transmission~\cite{lamore1986envelope} to the finger bulk, collectively contributing to an increase in the cutoff frequency of the finger's electrovibration friction response.